SamiAiyob/SamiAiyob/README.md

-### Hi there 👋
+###  Enjoying life and Learning at the moment, always looking for a job 👋

 <!--
 **SamiAiyob/SamiAiyob** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

 - 🔭 If you have a job for me please let me know, I'm motivated and ready ...
 -->